datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter7.md

 library(dplyr)
 data(murders)

+# add the rate column
+murders <- mutate(murders, rate =  total / population * 100000)

-# Create a table, call it `my_states`, that satisfies both the conditions
+# Create a table, call it my_states, that satisfies both the conditions

 # Number of states (rows) in this category